mmondics/aiops-z/README.md

     ![data-tool-connections](images/data-tool-connections.png)

-    While there are three connections configured, only the `Instana` connection is a source of data into the cluster.
-All of the data, events, and metrics you will see in CP4AIOps is coming from the Instana server you explored earlier in this tutorial. `Slack` and `SSH` are both connections where CP4AIOps sends information, notifications, and commands which will be discussed in a later section.
+    All the data, events, and metrics you see in CP4AIOps are coming from the Instana server you explored earlier in this tutorial. `Slack` and `SSH` are both connections where CP4AIOps sends information, notifications, and commands which will be discussed in a later section.

-    Therefore over the course of one week, over 300,000 events have come from only one data source and logs are not even enabled.
-This is an extremely vast quantity, but pales in comparison to what would be generated by enterprise business applications running in multiple systems with logs enabled.

 #### Resource Management